-The Finance Department processes bills for all unpaid balances and mails them two weeks prior to their due date.
-This bill will be for the entire amount owed PER TERM, and not for the entire school year, so please refer to the e-invoice for information about monthly amounts due.
+The HCC Finance Department processes bills for all unpaid balances and mails them two weeks prior to their due date.
+This bill will be for the ENTIRE AMOUNT OWED PER TERM (i.e., 2013A2, 2014A1), not for the entire school year.
+To avoid confusion, refer to the e-invoice for information about monthly payment amounts and due dates.

-Please note that Finance processes bills on the morning of the Billing Dates listed below.
+Please note that Finance processes bills on the morning of the Billing Dates in the table below.
 Late registrations will not receive a bill until the next Billing Date.
 The full unpaid amount will be listed on the bill for one complete Term (6 month period).
 Please pay your prearranged monthly payment as listed on your e-invoice.

 For private lessons, patrons have the option of paying the full amount of tuition or paying in monthly installments through CashNet.
 The Monthly Installment option is only available if you are registering for more than one section.
-A link to the website is found on the e-invoice.
+A link to the website is found in the e-invoice.
 Once the website is accessed, follow the on-site directions; if you have difficulties, you may click here for step-by-step instructions or contact the TMI office for assistance.
 If you make monthly payments, payments must adhere to the billing due dates listed on the e-invoice and set forth in the table below.
 There are no additional fees for paying through CashNet.

 For Classes & Ensembles

-If any class or ensemble has insufficient enrollment, the Music Institute reserves the right to cancel the class and will refund all tuition.
-There are no refunds for classes, ensembles or individualized coachings that are in progress.
+If any class or ensemble has insufficient enrollment, The Music Institute reserves the right to cancel the class and will refund all tuition.
+There are no refunds for classes, ensembles, or individualized coaching sessions that are in progress.

 For Private Lessons

-The Music Institute understands that serious situations may arise where the suspension of lessons becomes necessary.
+The Music Institute understands that situations may arise where the suspension of lessons becomes necessary.
 Should you experience such circumstances and desire to withdraw from lessons, your request, stating the circumstances that make the withdrawal necessary, must be submitted to the TMI office in writing.
 Verbal requests will not be accepted.
-Fees and matieral costs are nonrefundable.
-Also, as many of our faculty depend on their respective teaching incomes as a large source of their total income, any granted withdrawal will still require that the teacher have a “four lesson cushion”, unless the instructor waives this stipulation, which also must be made in writing.
+Fees are nonrefundable.
+Also, as many of our faculty depend on their respective teaching incomes as a large source of their total income, any granted withdrawal will still require that the teacher have a “four lesson cushion”, unless the instructor waives this stipulation, which must also be made in writing.
 Please see above for information about penalties.
 Verbal waivers from the teacher will also not be accepted.

-Notice of withdrawal from private instruction and request for refunds must be made, in writing, to the Music Institute office for approval.
-Verbal requests cannot be accepted.
+Notice of withdrawal from private instruction and request for refunds must be made in writing to The Music Institute office for approval.
+Verbal requests will not be accepted.
 Fees and materials costs are nonrefundable.

 For private instruction, there are no refunds within a section that is currently running.
-Refund requests made one month prior to the Start Date of the next section, may be granted a full tuition refund.
+Refund requests made one month prior to the Start Date of the next section may be granted a full tuition refund.
 Please reference the TMI Section Chart above.

 Refund checks will be issued by the HCC business office within 21 business days after the written request is received by the Music Institute office.
 For new students, this policy will be effective after the four week trial period.